 For years he has been playing with the idea of creatíng a central information source about world culture in the web, to be called the Internet World Culture Repository.
 Part of the concept was to build kind of a subsidiary of this Repository in Second Life, an event location and museum called the World Culture Hub.

-As it happens, the World Culture Hub could be realized first, while the Repository is still in its prototype stage.
+As it happens, the World Culture Hub could be realized first, while the Repository is still in its embryonic stage.
 The first World Culture Hub was built in late 2013 on the Kreativdorf sim, a German community of writers, artists and musicians active in Second Life.
-With several life music events and participations in SL culture festivals, the World Culture Hub 1.0 was well-received.
-After a major rebuild and several relocations the WCH has now found, I hope, a permanent home at the artist sim Space 4 Art.
+With several live music events and participations in SL culture festivals, the World Culture Hub 1.0 was well-received.
+After several relocations and a major rebuild the WCH has now found, I hope, a permanent home in the new Kreativdorf sim that was recreated after the old sim had to be closed.
+The reception area is here.

 As you will see when visiting the site, the World Culture Hub combines architectonic styles from various cultures.
 The idea behind the World Culture Hub is to be three things in one: